 How to Properly Draw an Herbal Bath

 While I don’t suggest bathing in marrow, bathing is a good method of delivering herbal constituents.
 The heat from the bath helps the constituents absorb through the skin.
-I think they are particularly useful in cases where digestion may be impaired.
+This is called transdermal delivery and I think it is particularly useful in cases where digestion may be impaired.

-There is a trick to making an herbal bath though that is often overlooked.
-The herbs must be immersed in boiling water to break down cell walls and release their constituents.
+It’s also not the optimal way to access the constituents.
+Plant material must be immersed in boiling water to break down cell walls and release their constituents.
 Your average bath water is just not hot enough to do the job effectively.

 Relaxing Tub Tea